NHERI-SimCenter/BRAILS/docs/common/user_manual/modules/foundationElevationClassifier.rst

            image_examples/Foundation/NotElevated/d.jpg   Not Elevated

+This module is currently under active development and testing.
+Currently, for the data set used, classification reaches an F1-score of 72% on a random test set that holds 20% of the data.
+Further optional code to improve the quality and speed of the classification is available.
 More details about the training, modification, improvement of this module can be found `here <https://github.com/NHERI-SimCenter/BRAILS/tree/master/brails/modules/Foundation_Classification>`_.

 .. note::